-The most important development area is the preparation for changes in the management of data sharing in accordance with the Client Data Act, which is dealt with in further detail on the page Management of data sharing.
+The most important area of development is the preparation for changes in the management of data sharing in accordance with the new Client Data Act.
+The development also focuses on the information management tasks related to the COVID certificate.

 - changes in authors

 - Purchased Service Solution 2.0

 Support for three new author types is being introduced for the Patient Data Repository:

 - KOR: Correction, or the KOR role, is utilised when the original entry includes data that has been entered or produced incorrectly.
 In addition to the author data entered with the KOR role, the entry shows the author data of the original entry (for example, the original author is shown in My Kanta Pages).

 - The OHJ author role and the related instructions are needed because different types of software robots, medical devices, etc. generate an increasing amount of material for the Patient Data Repository.
 With medical devices complying with the EU Medical Device Regulation (2017/745), identification takes place with the UDI (Unique Device Identifier).

 - KAN: In the appointment document, KAN is permitted as the author’s role if the patient is the last person producing data for the document.

 The specifications of changes in authors have been published, and the functionality is now ready for independent testing and implementation by the patient data system suppliers.